-In my 30 years in business,YES, it will be 30 years in March 2017, I have learned a few tricks on how to handle snow.
+In my more than 30 years in business,YES, it was 30 years in March 2017, I have learned a few tricks on how to handle snow.

 - When removing snow, be aware of the temperature.
 Snow is much LIGHTER when it is below 32 degrees.
 Don’t wait until it warms up!

 - When studying the forecast, be aware of the longevity of the weather pattern.
 If it is going to clear off and then go into a DEEP FREEZE, remove snow now and apply snow melting granules to the pavement.

 - When walking on the fresh snow, remember that once the snow gets compacted on the walkway and it freezes again, it will become chunky ice and be difficult to remove.
 Shovel the snow early on!

 - When driving somewhere, give plenty of time

 - Work from home if this is possible

 - When anticipating a snow storm, be PROACTIVE and to consider the following:

 - If your driveway slopes uphill, back your car into the garage, so you don’t have to spin your way out backwards in the morning.
 Take note of ALTERNATE driving routes in your area